python/devinabox/README.rst

 Also make sure to not simply copy your own repositories to the box!
 Otherwise the clones will most likely have paths which use SSH and the hg account on hg.python.org which only core developers can use.
-It's just easier to make the clones from scratch.
+It's easier to make the clones from scratch.